 Sports injury prevention

-Sport is universally recognised as an effective way to keep in shape for most people, and a great start on the road to a healthy lifestyle.
-However, organised sports and activities can also sometimes have adverse effects in the form of injury.
+Sport, along with a wide variety of exercise, is universally recognised as an effective way to keep in shape for most people, and a great start on the road to a healthy lifestyle.
+However, organised sports and individual activities can also sometimes have adverse effects in the form of injury.

-A study of Australians who were admitted to hospital between 2004 and 2005 after being injured in sport identified the most common sporting activities leading to injury.
+An Australian study identified the most common sporting activities leading to injury.
 These included: Australian football; basketball; soccer; netball; rugby; and cycling.
+Individual activities, such as weight training, running and skiing, may also lead to a range of injuries.
 Rollerblading and skateboarding were also common injury-causing culprits among children.

 Avoiding dehydration and overheating